 12.)
 NO ONE LIVES FOREVER 2 BY MONOLITH PRODUCTIONS

 I never played the first No One Lives Forever sadly and I can’t seem to find it anywhere but the second one was played multiple times throughout my childhood.
 The protagonist, Cate Archer, is essentially a female James Bond.
 She is a spy who works for an organisation named UNITY and is given a mission to investigate an evil corporation named HARM.
 What I love about this game is how it promotes a strong, bad-ass woman fighting crime and saving lives.
 She has a lot of unique and cool spy equipment that despite looking girly, are actually deadly.
-As pictured, her ladybugs serve as electronic bugs used to spy on conversations.
+Her ladybugs serve as electronic bugs used to spy on conversations.
 She has a hairspray welder, nail clipper lock-pick, lipstick camera, eye shadow taser & compact code breaker.
 This game is so much fun and really interactive.
 I would not advise playing it however if you dislike mimes.
 They are the main villains!

 13.)
 BUGS BUNNY LOST IN TIME BY BEHAVIOUR INTERACTIVE